Peter Stastny / Peter Lehmann (Eds.): Alternatives Beyond

 |

-Philip
+Philip Thomas.

-Thomas.
-Professor of Philosophy, Diversity and Mental
+Professor of Philosophy, Diversity and Mental Health at the

-Voices Bradford, a community development project working
+Voices Bradford, a community development project working with

-with Bradford's Black and Minority Ethnic communities.
+Bradford's Black and Minority Ethnic communities.
 Co-author

 of the column Postpsychiatry in Open Mind magazine.

-Founder member and co-chair of the Critical
+Founder member and co-chair of the Critical Psychiatry Network

-Psychiatry Network in Britain.
-Book publications: Dialectics
+in Britain.
+Book publications: Dialectics of Schizophrenia

-of Schizophrenia (1997), Voices of Reason, Voices of
+(1997), Voices of Reason, Voices of Insanity (2000, co-authored

-Insanity (2000, co-authored with Ivan Leudar), Postpsychiatry
+with Ivan Leudar), Postpsychiatry (2005, co-authored

-(2005, co-authored with Pat Bracken). |
+with Pat Bracken). |

 |